-The good news is that research shows only certain wavelengths of light are likely to aggravate migraines (Source Katz B).
-So, it logically follows that finding a way to block those particular wavelengths should provide relief and even protection from light-triggered migraines.
+The good news is that research shows only certain wavelengths of light are likely to aggravate migraine (Source Katz B).
+So, it logically follows that finding a way to block those particular wavelengths should help.

 If you are eager to learn more about migraine glasses, check out our guide here.

 Can I wear my migraine glasses all day?